cookie777/altgorithm-data-structure-crash-course/algorithm-analysis.md

 - Is running time == time complexity?
 - Is number of calculations == time complexity?

-## Time is the complexity of these functions?
+## What are the complexity of these functions?

 ```python